Financial Aid & Scholarship Office

 Alternative/Private Education Loans

-Private education loans may be an option for those students who need additional money to pay for the cost of attending college.
-We encourage students to file a Free Application for Federal Student Aid (FAFSA) to determine their eligibility for federal student aid and Federal Direct Loans before considering private education loans.
+Private education loans may be an option for you if you need additional money to pay for the cost of attending college.
+We encourage you to file a Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAAto determine your eligibility for federal and/or state aid and Federal Direct Loans or CADAA loans before considering private education loans.

 Certifications of Private Education Loans take up to six weeks to process.
-If you are applying for the Fall 2023 term, your application must be submitted by June 15, 2023 to be certified by the Fall fee payment deadline of July 26, 2023.
+If you are applying for the spring 2026 term, your application must be submitted by December 5, 2025 to be certified by the spring fee payment deadline of January 8, 2026.

 While there is a great range of private educational loans available, we do not recommend alternative loans in most cases, as they do not have the beneficial aspects of the Federal Direct Loan Program.
 If you need to pursue a private loan, make sure you get all the facts(opens in new window).